Lawyers for Seriously Injured Rail Workers

 DID THE RAILROAD CAUSE MY INJURY?

 All locomotive engine parts must work properly and the railroad is absolutely responsible if the locomotive has defective equipment.
 This includes couplers, cut levers, steps, handrails, doors, seats, valves, all parts.
-Examples: Loose seat, seat collapses, hard to open door, steps loose, handrail loose, oil or grease on the floor.
+Examples are loose seat, seat collapses, hard to open door, steps loose, handrail loose, oil or grease on the floor.

 The railroad is absolutely responsible if the problem with the car or locomotive causes the injury to the railroad worker.